mjmax75/Youtube_Clone/README.md

 2. The <em>App</em> component's state gets changed.
 3. Using the class function in <em>youtube.js</em>, it will get the corresponding video url.
 4. It will update the <em>play video</em> component.
-5. Then, it will render the <em>video
+5. Then, it will render the video

 ## 4. Improvements

+Some of the features I would like to work on in the future are 1) infinite scroll function on the default page 2) channel label image on the side of channel title and uploaded date 3) the comments/ number of likes and dislikes/ number of subscribers 4) light and dark mode 5) the loading spinner and much more!

 ## 5. Acknowledgements

+- YouTube Data API
+- Dream Coding